Zinc for Kids: Should I Give My Kids Zinc?

 If you’re a parent of a child who keeps coming home from school with the latest cold or bug, odds are you’ve wondered, “How can I better support my child’s immune system?”
 While the answer to this question is extremely multifaceted, zinc — an often overlooked trace mineral — may be part of the solution.
 We are still learning about the benefits of zinc, but a growing body of evidence points to zinc playing an important role in immune support, gut health, growth, and more.*

-Making sure your child is getting enough zinc, a key micronutrient, can help support their immune system strong while also supporting healthy growth and cognitive function*.
+Discover how a children’s zinc supplement can help keep their immune system strong while also promoting healthy growth and cognitive function.*